The Old and New Covenants – The Two Covenants

 Here is what we are told about the New Covenant through Jeremiah the prophet.

 Many are quick to point out that the Old Covenant was made with ISRAEL in an attempt to abolish the Ten Commandments.
-This is heresy that is easily abolished!
+This heresy is easily put to rest.
 Who was the New Covenant made with?

 What does the New Testament say about the New Covenant?